intel/kvm-multios/documentation/setup_sriov.md

 # Host Hardware and OS Setup
 ## BIOS Setup
-Ensure the following options are enabled in the BIOS for Intel IOT host platform
+Ensure the following options are enabled in the BIOS for Intel IoT host platform
 - Intel Virtualization Technology (VMX)
 - Intel VT for Directed I/O (VT-d)